 The SmartNose is both simple and innovative.
 The smart unit can be installed on conventional Euro dispensers of the ingo-man® plus series in just a few steps.
 Once installed, it automatically records every single hand disinfection with an associated timestamp and the dispenser location.
 This information is sent securely to the cloud for analysis.
-Through the OPHARDT Hygiene Monitoring System® (OHMS) software, comprehensive data analysis and reports are available to the hygiene department of the Baden-Württemberg clinic at the click of a button.
+Through the OPHARDT Hygiene Monitoring System® (OHMS) (new name Kanary) software, comprehensive data analysis and reports are available to the hygiene department of the Baden-Württemberg clinic at the click of a button.
 The person responsible for hygiene, Markus Maucher, sees the detailed measurement as “appealing in this respect… in order to illuminate and improve hand hygiene procedures.”

 It is worth clarifying that the system cannot track individuals hand hygiene behavior, instead it promotes group goal-setting, which was an essential requirement of the clinic’s decision-making body.

 The OHMS web app‘s clear home screen also lists information on bottle fill levels, battery levels, or rarely used dispensers, which helps increase the availability of hand hygiene opportunities.